thebuddyman/hyperisland-hatm/codebase.md

       id: generateUUID(),
       chatId: id,
       role: 'assistant',
-      content: "Hi!
+      content: initialMessage || "Hi!
 How can I help you today!?",
       createdAt: new Date()
     }]
   });